 Pre-construction Survey

 A pre-construction survey will be conducted prior to the start of construction.
 The Construction Contractor and Qualified Biologists will cooperate to locate special-status plants expected to occur based on the analysis presented in this Plan, and to determine if impacts can be avoided.
 The Construction Contractor generally has some flexibility in where equipment is positioned in an approved disturbance area.
-The surveys will be conducted by Qualified Biologists using the current CNPS – CDFW botanical survey protocol (CDFW 2018).
-The locations of each special-status plant or population will be recorded using a GPS-enabled handheld data collector.
+The surveys will be conducted by Qualified Biologists using the current California Native Plant Society (CNPS) – CDFW botanical survey protocol (CDFW 2018).
+The locations of each special-status plant or population will be recorded using a global positioning system (GPS)-enabled handheld data collector.
 Particular effort will be made to verify the number of individual plants and record their precise locations where they occur inside Project disturbance areas, although this may be infeasible for some species.
 If construction proceeds at specific locations on a schedule that precludes seasonally appropriate pre-construction surveys and/or if drought conditions that affect the detectability of special-status plants, impact avoidance or minimization determinations will be based on the survey data from past surveys conducted for the Project.

 Where special-status plants occur, it may be possible to position equipment to avoid the plants completely or to reduce the number of plants affected.
 The results of the pre-construction survey will inform additional impact analysis and avoidance and/or impact reduction approaches.